-Medicare Part B covers ambulance services to an appropriate destination in cases where other transportation could endanger the life of the beneficiary and the transportation is not part of a Part A service.1 During a Medicare Part A-covered inpatient stay, a separate Part B payment is allowed for an ambulance transport when a beneficiary is transported: from a SNF to a hospital to receive emergency services or intensive outpatient services not available at the SNF (and from the hospital back to the SNF); and from a SNF to a dialysis facility (and back to the SNF).
+Medicare Part B covers ambulance services to an appropriate destination in cases where other transportation could endanger the life of the beneficiary and the transportation is not part of a Part A service.

+Ambulance transports occurring during a Medicare Part A stay in an inpatient hospital or SNF are generally included within the Part A payment and do not result in a separate Part B payment.
+But there are some exceptions to this rule.
+During a Medicare Part A-covered inpatient stay, a separate Part B payment is allowed for an ambulance transport when a beneficiary is transported: from a SNF to a hospital to receive emergency services or intensive outpatient services not available at the SNF (and from the hospital back to the SNF); and from a SNF to a dialysis facility (and back to the SNF).
 Ambulance transports between two separate Part A stays and transports that precede a Medicare Part A stay are also reimbursed under Part B.2

 Medicare Part B covers 80 percent of the Medicare-approved amount of the ambulance trip.
-Therefore, the beneficiary pays approximately 20 percent of the Medicare-approved amount, after the beneficiary has paid their yearly Part B deductible (\$203 in 2021).3
+Therefore, the beneficiary pays approximately 20 percent of the Medicare-approved amount, after the beneficiary has paid their yearly Part B deductible (\$226 in 2023).